 Stevens started his combat tour flying co-pilot with the Squadron Commander.
 In fact during his first six missions he flew co-pilot with the first three Squadron Commanders flying two missions with each Commander.
 Col. Wilkinson, Col. Luna, and Col. Kingsberry.
 All Commanders were experienced pilots with Wilkinson flying combat in B-17's early in the war.
 Luna was a veteran pilot with American Airlines and Kingsberry had flown with Western Airlines.
 Stevens told me that all three men had different types of personalities but they were all excellent pilots and good men.

 As to the type of missions

 the squadrons attacked at first were targets in

 New pilots were first sent on missions as co-pilots with an experienced pilot and crew before they got their own bomber with the crew they had trained with in the States.
 The pilot and crew were trained together in the States but the pilot had to gain experience first and then he would be assigned a bomber manned by the crew he originally trained with.

 Unfortunately one of the new

 pilots was shot down on a mission over

-Stevens said that he was fortunate because
+Stevens said that he was

 During his service Stevens earned the Air Medal with 3 Oak Leaf Clusters, Distinguished Flying Cross with 4 Battle Stars and the Presidential Unit Citation.